 - BBQ Sauce.
 Use your favorite store-bought or homemade BBQ sauce.
 It can be sweet, spicy, smoky, etc. There is no right or wrong BBQ sauce to use.
 Any brand and any flavor will do!

 Step 1.
-Whisk together the batter ingredients in a bowl large enough to fit all the cauliflower.
+In a bowl large enough to fit all the cauliflower, whisk together the batter ingredients.

 Step 2.
 Add all the cauliflower florets to the bowl of batter.